scordite/Guides/Building Guide for Linux.md

-# Step 1: Compile and start your wallet with the following steps
+# Step 1: Build and start your wallet with the following steps

 $ git clone https://github.com/scordite/scordite.git